-Α Importance to the course, or pattern of our cultural or natural history The Toorak Uniting Church, formerly known as the Toorak Presbyterian Church, is historically significant as a Gothic Revival church that developed strong associations with squatters and leading politicians from its outset, making it a particularly influential congregation.
-It was attended by a range of notable people such as pastoralist and politician Francis Ormand MLC and influential merchant and squatter James Balfour MLC.
+А Importance to the course, or pattern of our cultural or natural history The Toorak Uniting Church, formerly known as the Toorak Presbyterian Church, is historically significant as a Gothic Revival church that developed strong associations with squatters and leading politicians from its outset, making it a particularly influential congregation.
+Designed by architects Reeds & Barnes, the church was attended by a range of notable people such as pastoralist and politician Francis Ormand MLC and influential merchant and squatter James Balfour MLC.
 In was also the site for many weddings and memorials.
 The manse is historically significant as well for its contribution to the ecclesiastic narrative of the site. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion.

-С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics The Uniting Church is aesthetically significant as a highly intact Gothic Revival church that is highly visible from the surrounding area and therefore is a landmark building.
+С Potential to yield information that will contribute to an understanding of our This place does not meet this criterion.
+D cultural or natural history Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics The Uniting Church is aesthetically significant as a highly intact Gothic Revival church that is highly visible from the surrounding area and therefore is a landmark building.
 The key features of particular interest include the stained glass windows designed by Ferguson & Urie, slate double transept cross shaped roof, textured sandstone blocks on a bluestone base, white limestone dressing emphasising fenestration forms and façade detailing, towers and turrets, and the overall imposing built form.
 The interior of the church is notable for its timber vaulted ceiling, layout, lancet arched arcade, arcade profiled columns, cedar fittings and organ.
 The manse, called Kinross, in the north western corner of the site has high integrity and is also aesthetically significant to the site, as a highly intact and decorative Arts and Crafts manse.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-The Uniting Church is significant for its association with the renowned architectural partnership, Reed and Barnes.
-The stained glass windows are associated with Ferguson & Urie.
+This place does not meet this criterion.